By Don Omura, TRM Chief Operations Officer

 For most companies, the answer is “Yes”.
 What makes this possible?
 There are 3 primary reasons:

 - Bridge-To-Cloud program.
-This an IBM incentive program to make it easier for perpetual license holders to transition to Maximo SaaS.
+This incentive program is designed to make it easier for perpetual license holders to transition to Maximo SaaS.
 Here are the highlights:

 - Lock-in discounted SaaS pricing for a bridge contract period of 1 to 3 years